Minerva Programs

 Minerva Council

-The Minerva Council is comprised of the Faculty and Student Representative of each House, the Assistant/Associate Director of Minerva Programs, and two members at large (usually a faculty or staff member and a student).
-It is chaired by the Director of Minerva Programs.
+The Minerva Council is comprised of the Faculty and Student Representative of each House and two members at large (usually a faculty or staff member and a student).
+It is chaired by the Associate Director of Minerva Programs.
 The group currently meets every two weeks.
 The Council is considered the steering committee for the program; it is primarily involved with:

 • bringing issues to the table which impact the direction of the Minerva Program